ngsign/ngsign-odoo-plugin/README.md

 ## Requirements

-Odoo Community 17.0 · Python `requests` (shipped with Odoo) · an NGSign account with an API token and the "transaction" feature enabled (for real use).
+- Odoo Community 17.0, Python `requests` (shipped with Odoo)
+- An NGSign account with an API token and the "transaction" feature enabled.

+Do not hesitate to contact NGSign (contact@ng-sign.com) or your NGSign integrator to get started.

 ## License